chainstack/docs/docs/operations/harmony/networks.md

 Chainstack supports joining the following Harmony networks:

 * Mainnet — public Harmony mainnet.
-* Devnet — public Harmony devnet.
+* Testnet — public Harmony devnet.

-For development purposes on the devnet, fund your accounts with [devnet Harmony tokens](http://dev.faucet.easynode.one/).
+For development purposes on the testnet, fund your accounts with [testnet Harmony tokens](https://faucet.pops.one/).

 ::: tip See also